Liverpool Hope Logo Liverpool Hope Logo

 MEDIA & COMMUNICATION

-At Liverpool Hope, we will support you in developing a deeper understanding of the media’s relationship to society, history, culture, power, and industry.
-The course will encourage you to look at digital and social media from new perspectives, analysing how they have disrupted traditional ways of communicating and interacting with the world around us.
-And it will challenge you to become an adaptable, independent, and professional communicator: someone who can develop original ideas and produce creative journalistic, digital and social media content to deliver on them.
+At Liverpool Hope, we will help you understand how media connects to society, history, culture, and industry.
+The course will encourage you to view digital and social media in new ways.
+You’ll analyse how these platforms have changed traditional communication, and will learn to be an adaptable and professional communicator.
+You’ll develop original ideas and create engaging journalistic, digital, and social media content.

-The course is designed to help you become an industry leader who is equipped to take on the critical task of working towards a trustworthy, ethical media.
-You will gain advanced skills in professional journalistic, digital and social media communication across a variety of platforms, while also developing transferable skills in critical analysis and creative practice that will prepare you for a wide range of careers.
-Our curriculum is taught by tutors with international reputations for world leading research and who have industry experience in their own practice traditions, including journalism and digital and social media communication.
+The Media and Communication course aims to prepare you as an industry leader focused on building trustworthy and ethical media.
+You will gain advanced skills in journalistic, digital, and social media communication.
+You'll also gain transferable skills in critical analysis and creative practice for many careers.
+Our curriculum is taught by experienced tutors known for their research and industry expertise in journalism and digital communication.

 For more details and information about this course visit: